Battle of Tours: In Western history

 Nor was Gibbon alone in lavishing praise on Charles as the savior of Christendom and western civilization.
 H. G. Wells wrote: "The Moslim[sic] when they crossed the Pyrenees in 720 found this Frankish kingdom under the practical rule of Charles Martel, the Mayor of the Palace of a degenerate descendant of Clovis, and experienced the decisive defeat of [Tours-Poitiers] (732) at his hands.
 This Charles Martel was practically overlord of Europe north of the Alps from the Pyrenees to Hungary.
 He ruled over a multitude of subordinate lords speaking French-Latin and High and Low German languages."

 Gibbon was echoed a century later by the Belgian historian Godefroid Kurth, who wrote that the Battle of Tours "must ever remain one of the great events in the history of the world, as upon its issue depended whether Christian Civilization should continue or Islam prevail throughout Europe."

+Writing in 1874, Mary Elsie Thalheimer wrote of its significance as a battle: It was their purpose, after conquering France and Germany, to follow the Danube to its mouth, overturn the Greek empire, and thus surround the Mediterranean Sea with one great Moslem dominion.
+To this end troops were collected from Syria, Egypt, and the Barbary states, as well as from Spain; while Charles Martel, son and successor of Pepin d'Heristal as Mayor of the Austrasian Franks, drew to his standard all the Teutonic tribes from the forests of Germany and the marshes of the North Sea.